Antonio Inoki: Mixed martial arts involvement

 Inoki was amongst the group of professional wrestlers who were tutored in the art of hooking and shooting by the professional wrestler Karl Gotch.
-Inoki named his method of fighting "strong style."
-This method of wrestling (which was taught to Inoki by Gotch) borrowed heavily from professional wrestling's original catch wrestling roots, and is one of the most important influences of modern shoot wrestling.
+This method of wrestling taught to Inoki by Gotch borrowed heavily from professional wrestling's original catch wrestling roots, and is one of the most important influences of modern shoot wrestling.
+Inoki named his method of fighting "strong style" and it is sometimes referred to as "Inokiism".

-Inoki faced many opponents from all dominant disciplines of combat from various parts of the world, such as boxers, judoka, karateka, kung fu practitioners, sumo wrestlers, and professional wrestlers.
+Inoki faced many opponents from all dominant disciplines of combat from various parts of the world, such as boxers, judoka, karateka, kung fu practitioners, sumo wrestlers, and fellow professional wrestlers.
 These bouts included a match with then-prominent karate competitor Everett Eddy.
 Eddy had previously competed in a mixed skills bout against boxer Horst Geisler and lost by knockout.
 The bout with Eddy ended with the karateka knocked out by a professional wrestling powerbomb followed by a Hulk Hogan-esque leg drop.
-Another such match pitted Inoki against 6'7" Kyokushin karate stylist Willie Williams, who had allegedly fought a bear for a 1976 Japanese film entitled "The Strongest Karate 2".
+Another such match pitted Inoki against 6'7" Kyokushin karate stylist Willie Williams, who had allegedly fought a bear for a 1976 Japanese film titled The Strongest Karate 2.
 This bout ended when a doctor stopped the fight after both competitors repeatedly fell out of the ring.
-Although many of the matches were rigged and scripted, they are seen as a precursor to modern mixed martial arts.
+Although many of the matches were predetermined and scripted, they are seen as a precursor to modern mixed martial arts (MMA).
 When asked about Inoki's fighting skills, business colleague Carlson Gracie stated Inoki was "one of the best fighters he'd seen."

-His most famous bout was against heavyweight boxing champion Muhammad Ali on June 26, 1976, in Tokyo.
-Inoki initially promised Ali a rigged match to get him to fight in Japan, but when the deal materialized, Ali's camp feared that Inoki would turn the fight into a shoot, which many believe was Inoki's intention.
+His most famous bout was against heavyweight boxing champion Muhammad Ali on 26 June 1976, in Tokyo.
+Inoki initially promised Ali a predetermined match to get him to fight in Japan, but when the deal materialized, Ali's camp feared that Inoki would turn the fight into a shoot, which many believe was Inoki's intention.
 Ali visited a professional wrestling match involving Inoki and witnessed Inoki's grappling ability.
 The rules of the match were announced several months in advance.
 Two days before the match, however, several new rules were added which severely limited the moves that each man could perform.
 One rule change, specifying that Inoki could only throw a kick if one of his knees was on the ground, had a major effect on the outcome of the fight.
 Ali landed a total of six punches to Inoki, and Inoki kept to his back in a defensive position for almost the entire duration of the match of 15 rounds, hitting Ali with a low kick repeatedly.
 The bout ended in a draw, 3–3.
 Ali left without a press conference and suffered damage to his legs as a result of Inoki's repeated kicks.